Applications for Fall 2020 admission must be received by Friday, December 13, 2019!

 Late applications may be reviewed if the student makes a special request in writing.

-The Committee recommends acceptable students to the faculty for review.
+The Entomology Department Admissions Committee recommends acceptable students to the faculty for review.
 Once a commitment of faculty sponsorship and financial support is made, the Graduate Director recommends acceptance to the Dean of the Graduate School.
 The Dean then grants acceptance if all Graduate School requirements have been met.
 International students must also meet minimum requirements from Office of International Services.

-Following approval, the applicant will receive an offer of admission from the Graduate School specifying date of entrance and an offer letter from the Department indicating the stipend level, duration of support, and amount of tuition remission.
-To be admitted, you must respond affirmatively to both the offer from the Department and the offer from the Graduate School.
-Changes to the offer letter, including change of effective date, change of advisor, etc. require authorization by the Graduate Director.
+Following approval, the applicant will receive (1) an offer of admission from the Graduate School specifying the date of entrance and (2) an offer letter from the Department indicating the stipend level, duration of support, and amount of tuition remission.
+To be admitted, you must respond affirmatively to both offer letters.
+Changes to either offer letter, including the effective date, advisor, etc. require authorization by the Graduate Director.

 Drag & drop content here